HedvigInsurance/tech-stuff/web/contributing.md

 ## Getting your machine ready for web development

-We aim to have editor and environment agnostic environments but there's some things you'll need to keep in mind when setting up your machine for web development.
+We aim to have editor and environment agnostic environments but there are some things you'll need to keep in mind when setting up your machine for web development.

   - Install Node.js via [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) - in this way you can jump